cmimeau/webpage/index.md

 ## News - Current events

 Cnam departments of Mathematics and IT propose a new certificate : [**Intelligence Artificielle et Calcul Scientifique**](assets/images/CS_IA_et_calcul_scientifique_flyer_A5.pdf).
-This program in pioneer in France.
+This program is pioneer in France.
 Click on link above to read the details.

 ## Education